gregmsanderson/fly-hello-fastify-db-replay/README.md

 }
 ```

 If the database read still _seems_ slow, it is possible you have been connected by Fly's proxy to the postgres leader, _not_ the nearby read replica.
-That's documented within Fly:
+That's [documented](https://fly.io/docs/reference/postgres/#high-availability):

 > 5433 is the port the keeper tells postgres to listen on.
 Connecting there goes straight to Postgres, though it might be the leader or the replica

-You can confirm that by trying a `/write`.
-If the regions in the JSON differ but the app _could_ perform a write without replaying the request, well you _know_ that the database-write _must_ have gone to the leader.
+You can confirm if that's happening by trying a `/write`.
+If the regions in the JSON are different but the app _could_ write without replaying the request, well you _know_ that the database-write _must_ have gone to the leader.
 Because if it had done to a nearby read replica, it would have failed.
 As read replicas _can't_ be written to.
 And hence that's why it was slower.

-Finally, it may help with debugging to add more details to the logs.
+It may help with debugging to add more details to the logs.
 Our sample app sets the log level based on an environment variable.
 You can set that in your `fly.toml`:

 ```toml
 LOG_LEVEL = "debug"